Education in Malta: Day-to-day operation

 A number of students travel to school using the nation's bus network, which is free for state school students to use.
 Schools in Malta generally begin their school day at 8:30am and finish at 2:40pm.
 Students receive three days of holidays in November 15 days of holidays over Christmas, two days of holidays in March and eight days of holidays in April, in addition to public holidays.
 Maltese school students receive the highest number of days off of all school students in Europe, with 90 days during the 2010–11 academic year being non-school days.
 This is 14 days more than the European average of 76.
 Virtually all Maltese state schools run tuck shops, while some secondary schools are home to cafeterias.

 State schools provide textbooks free of charge to their students, while private schools generally require their students to pay for their textbooks, enabling the latter to change their textbooks and textbook editions more frequently.
 All primary schools have at least four computers, one printer, a large monitor and a teacher's laptop computer in their classrooms, while many secondary schools have specialised rooms necessary to teach subjects such as Home Economics and Food Technology.
 An average of 22.5 students are enrolled per primary school class, with the average rising to 24.3 in secondary school classes.
 Primary school teachers are expected to dedicate five hours per week to each of Maltese, English and mathematics, one hour per week to science, two hours per weeks to arts and crafts, two hours per week to social studies, one hour and 15 minutes per week to social studies, and two and a half hours per week to physical education and religion.
 State school syllabi at the secondary level are set by the local examination bodies.

 Tertiary education

 Under the Education Act of 1988, the Government of Malta is obligated to provide free university education to eligible residents with sufficient qualifications for entry.
 However, due to funding constraints, the University of Malta offers some courses only every other year in order to maximise course offerings with optimum funding usage.
 10,000 students currently study at the university.
 Most Bachelor degree courses run for three years.
-The College of Remote and Offshore Medicine offers undergraduate and postgraduate degrees in the field of remote and Wilderness medicine in Malta.